 The Mine Site Landfill Facility is located just south of the NE Basin of Sheardown Lake.
 Both facility's monitoring stations, MS-MRY-13A and MS-MRY-13B, are sampled monthly during the open water season and are situated on a small stream down gradient of the Landfill Facility.
-The small stream drains into the NE Basin of Sheardown Lake on its southern shoreline.
-All runoff and seepage from the Landfill Facilities at Monitoring Stations MS-MRY-13A, MS-MRY-13B, and SP-08 will not exceed the following Effluent quality limits listed in Table 7 of the Type 'A' Water License.
+The small stream drains into the

+NE Basin of Sheardown Lake on its southern shoreline.
+All runoff and seepage from the Landfill Facilities at Monitoring Stations MS-MRY-13A and MS-MRY-13B will not exceed the following Effluent quality limits listed in Table 7 of the Type 'A' Water License.
+Mitigation measures related to the landfill are addressed in the Landfill Operation Maintenance and Monitoring Manual (BAF-PH1-320-T07-0004; Appendix K of the Waste Management Plan).